ULHPC/tutorials/README.md

 ```

 Check the submit and end time to see which jobs were running at the same time and when snakemake waited for jobs to finish.

+After this step you should see a bunch of `slurm-XXXXXX-<rule name>.out` and `slurm-XXXXXX-<rule name>.err` files in your working directory, which contain the (error) logs of the different snakemake rules.

 <a name="igv"></a>